Syphdias/syphdias.github.io/content/posts/silent-synology/index.md

 Hibernation").
 The older one used in many forum posts was and no longer available (`syno_hibernate_debug_tool --enable 1`)

-I enabled de debug log by [setting some options] in `/etc/synoinfo.conf`
+I enabled the debug log by [setting some options] in `/etc/synoinfo.conf`
 ```ini
 enable_hibernation_debug="yes"
 hibernation_debug_level="1"